The City of Hobart aims to achieve zero waste to landfill by 2030. That means working together to recycle as much as we can and reduce waste.

 City of Hobart downloads

-Learn what goes in your general waste bin, green waste bin and recycling bin.
+Learn what goes in your general waste bin, recycling bin and FOGO bin.

 Are you curious to know what happens to the rubbish you put into your bins?
 Download the following flyers: